sCrypt-Inc/scryptTS-docs/docs/how-to-add-a-signer.md

 }
 ```

-We recommend implementing all `abstract` methods.
-For methods that are not `abstract`, usually the default implementation is sufficient.
+It is recommended that your signer implements all `abstract` methods.
+For non-`abstract` methods, the default implementation is usually sufficient.

 ### `SensiletSigner`

-Next, take the Sensilet wallet as an example to introduce how to implement `SensiletSigner`.
+Next, we use the Sensilet wallet as an example to show how to implement a`SensiletSigner`.

-1. In the `connect` method, usually only attempt to connect the provider and save it:
+1. In the `connect` method, you usually attempt to connect to a provider and save it:

 ```ts
 override async connect(provider: Provider): Promise<this> {